upyesp/upyesp.org/content/posts/alias-ipaddress.md

 ![screenshot of a terminal running Linux with the Bash shell.
 The editor Nano is running and the contents of .bashrc are displayed.](/images/AliasIPNano.png "Using nano to edit .bashrc")

-## Windows: Creating Aliases In PowerShell To Return The Internal & External IP Address
+## Windows: Creating Aliases In PowerShell To Return The Internal & External IP Address  {#windows}

+> TL;DR
+> 1. Open a PowerShell terminal.
+> 1. Edit file $PROFILE by entering `notepad $PROFILE`.
+> 1. Copy/paste the lines below to the end of $PROFILE.
+> 1. Save and exit notepad.
+> 1. Reload the new version by entering `. $PROFILE`.
-> TL;DR: append the following lines to $PROFILE to create aliases `ipint` and `ipext`:
+> 1. Done! - Use the newly created aliases `ipint` and `ipext` to return IP addresses.

 ```powershell
 function Get-IP-Internal {